samuellimabraz/EducAI/README.md

 ## About EducAI

-EducAI is an AI-powered educational platform designed to help elementary school students learn mathematics through interactive tools and personalized assistance.
+EducAI is an AI-powered mathematics platform designed to assist users of all levels—from students to professionals—in solving mathematical problems through interactive tools and intelligent assistance.
+Whether you need help with basic algebra or advanced calculus, EducAI provides step-by-step guidance and powerful visualization tools.

 Developed as part of the Informatics and Society discipline at UNIFEI (Universidade Federal de Itajubá).

 ### Team
 - [Gabriel Del Monte Schiavi](https://github.com/gabrieldelmonte)